Presentations/popcorn-js/docs/preload.md

 preload( state )
 ================

-preload is a native HTML video element method that we have thrown onto each popcorn instance for convenience.
+preload is a Popcorn instance method, defined as a passthrough accessor to the HTMLMediaElement prototype property of the same name.
 Preload provides a hint to the user agent as to how much of the video to preloaded.
 If autoplay is set to true, preload is ignored ( autoplay will try and play the video right away ).
 If an incorrect value is given, it defaults to auto.

 * **state** - state takes the form of one of the following values: